-- 1. Make sure that the computer is turned off. - Plug the DC cord of the AC adapter to the power connector of the computer (1).

-3. Plug the female end of the AC power cord to the AC adapter and the male end to an electrical outlet (2).
+- 1. Plug the DC cord of the AC adapter to the power connector of the computer (1). - 2.
+Plug the female end of the AC power cord to the AC adapter and the male end to an electrical outlet (2).

-- 4. When the AC adapter is connected, power is being supplied from the electrical outlet to the AC adapter and onto your computer.
-Now, you are ready to turn on the computer. - 5.
-When the AC adapter is connected, it also charges the battery pack.
-The Battery Charge Indicator on the computer glows amber to indicate that charging is in progress.
-When the battery is fully charged, the Battery Charge Indicator (﴿) glows green.
-(For information on using battery power, see Chapter 3.)
+3. When the AC adapter is connected, power is being supplied from the electrical outlet to the AC adapter and onto your computer.
+Now, you are ready to turn on the computer.

-- When you disconnect the AC adapter, disconnect from the electrical outlet first and then from the computer.
-A reverse procedure may damage the AC adapter or the computer. - When unplugging the connector, always hold the plug head.
+When you disconnect the AC adapter, disconnect from the electrical outlet first and then from the computer.
+A reverse procedure may damage the AC adapter or the computer.
+When unplugging the connector, always hold the plug head.
 Never pull on the cord.